• Skip to primary navigation

 Salt is made of sodium chloride, a compound mineral of sodium and chloride.
 Salt is gathered from the ocean, rock salt deposits from ancient dried up seas, or from brine, a concentrated salt water.
 To gather the salt you evaporate the water and are left with all the minerals, sodium chloride.

 Depending on where you gather your salt it will also contain traces of other beneficial minerals such as, iron, zinc, iodine, magnesium, calcium, potassium and selenium.
-All essential to the function of our bodies.
+All essential nutrient to the function of our bodies.

 The ancient sea salt deposits have the most beneficial minerals, sea salt from the ocean is second and salt made from brine has the fewest beneficial minerals.
 Table salt is made from a brine.
 When they make salt from brine the purposely strip our other minerals such as magnesium and calcium to produce the purest from of sodium chloride.
 In the 1920s there was a iodine deficiency among the people in the USA and they started adding iodine to the salt and there is where we get our iodized table salt from.